Blake-K-Yeboah/futuremerce-rebrand/src/content/blog/connecting-shopify-theme-to-github.md

 -   **Master** - This is your live production branch
 -   **Staging** - This is your staging branch, use it to test new features prior to going live.
--   **Feature branches** - This is optional, however it can helpful to use a seperate branch for building out each feature (especially, if you’ve got multiple developers working at the same time)
+-   **Feature branches** - This is optional, however, it can be helpful to use a separate branch for building out each feature (especially if you’ve got multiple developers working at the same time).

-Thanks to version control, its a very simple process to merge branches, and they will automatically update in your shopify themes.
+Thanks to version control, its a very simple process to merge branches, and they will automatically update in your Shopify themes.

 ### Conclusion